CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FirmwareUpgradeAllOf.md

 `func (o *FirmwareUpgradeAllOf) UnsetExcludeComponentList()`

 UnsetExcludeComponentList ensures that no value is present for ExcludeComponentList, not even an explicit nil
-### GetIncludeComponentList
+### GetExcludeComponentPidList

-`func (o *FirmwareUpgradeAllOf) GetIncludeComponentList() FirmwareIncludeComponentListType`
+`func (o *FirmwareUpgradeAllOf) GetExcludeComponentPidList() FirmwareExcludeComponentPidListType`

-GetIncludeComponentList returns the IncludeComponentList field if non-nil, zero value otherwise.
+GetExcludeComponentPidList returns the ExcludeComponentPidList field if non-nil, zero value otherwise.

-### GetIncludeComponentListOk
+### GetExcludeComponentPidListOk

-`func (o *FirmwareUpgradeAllOf) GetIncludeComponentListOk() (*FirmwareIncludeComponentListType, bool)`
+`func (o *FirmwareUpgradeAllOf) GetExcludeComponentPidListOk() (*FirmwareExcludeComponentPidListType, bool)`

-GetIncludeComponentListOk returns a tuple with the IncludeComponentList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetExcludeComponentPidListOk returns a tuple with the ExcludeComponentPidList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIncludeComponentList
+### SetExcludeComponentPidList

-`func (o *FirmwareUpgradeAllOf) SetIncludeComponentList(v FirmwareIncludeComponentListType)`
+`func (o *FirmwareUpgradeAllOf) SetExcludeComponentPidList(v FirmwareExcludeComponentPidListType)`

-SetIncludeComponentList sets IncludeComponentList field to given value.
+SetExcludeComponentPidList sets ExcludeComponentPidList field to given value.

-### HasIncludeComponentList
+### HasExcludeComponentPidList

-`func (o *FirmwareUpgradeAllOf) HasIncludeComponentList() bool`
+`func (o *FirmwareUpgradeAllOf) HasExcludeComponentPidList() bool`

-HasIncludeComponentList returns a boolean if a field has been set.
+HasExcludeComponentPidList returns a boolean if a field has been set.

-### SetIncludeComponentListNil
+### SetExcludeComponentPidListNil

-`func (o *FirmwareUpgradeAllOf) SetIncludeComponentListNil(b bool)`
+`func (o *FirmwareUpgradeAllOf) SetExcludeComponentPidListNil(b bool)`

- SetIncludeComponentListNil sets the value for IncludeComponentList to be an explicit nil
+ SetExcludeComponentPidListNil sets the value for ExcludeComponentPidList to be an explicit nil

-### UnsetIncludeComponentList
+### UnsetExcludeComponentPidList
-`func (o *FirmwareUpgradeAllOf) UnsetIncludeComponentList()`
+`func (o *FirmwareUpgradeAllOf) UnsetExcludeComponentPidList()`

-UnsetIncludeComponentList ensures that no value is present for IncludeComponentList, not even an explicit nil
+UnsetExcludeComponentPidList ensures that no value is present for ExcludeComponentPidList, not even an explicit nil
 ### GetDevice

 `func (o *FirmwareUpgradeAllOf) GetDevice() AssetDeviceRegistrationRelationship`